Skip to main content

 A Different Approach

-Vibe Typer was built on a different assumption: that voice input should work the same way, everywhere, and that what you say is not the product.
+Vibe Typer was built on a different assumption: that voice input should work the same way across the apps where you write, and that what you say is not the product.

 One Tool.
 Every App.
 Nothing Left Behind.

-The benefit of this approach isn't just privacy in isolation — it's what it means for your workflow.
-Instead of managing a patchwork of voice features across a dozen services, you have one tool you can trust completely, working consistently across everything you do.
+The benefit of this approach isn't just privacy in isolation.
+It's what it means for your workflow.
+Instead of managing a patchwork of voice features across a dozen services, you have one consistent tool for the places where you write.

-Download Vibe Typer and get one consistent, private voice experience across every app you use.
+Download Vibe Typer and get one consistent voice typing workflow across the apps where you write.

 Ship faster with Vibe Typer